-The EMMA capnograph is Masimo’s most cost-effective method for monitoring end-tidal CO2 and respiratory rate during anesthesia, postoperative recovery, and respiratory care.
-American Animal Health Association (AAHA) guidelines recommend the use of capnography.1 EMMA is water resistant, durable, lightweight, portable, and designed to fit easily onto a breathing circuit.
+The American College of Veterinary Anesthesia and Analgesia (ACVAA) and American Animal Hospital Association (AAHA) guidelines recommend the use of capnography to monitor the ventilation status of patients under anesthesia.1,4 The EMMA capnograph is Masimo's most cost-effective method for monitoring end-tidal CO2 and respiratory rate during anesthesia, postoperative recovery, and respiratory care.
+EMMA is portable, durable, water resistant, lightweight, and fits easily into a breathing circuit.

 Rad-97 with NomoLine capnography features Masimo SET® pulse oximetry and an integrated sidestream gas analyzer — meeting continuous oxygenation and ventilation monitoring needs in a single, compact, lightweight device.
 On a customizable, multi-touch display, Rad-97 provides continuous end-tidal carbon dioxide (EtCO2) monitoring with numeric, trend, and waveform viewing options, as well as fractional concentration of inspired carbon dioxide (FiCO2) and respiration rate (RR).
 Rad-97 can be upgraded to also monitor Masimo rainbow SET™ parameters such as noninvasive and continuous hemoglobin (SpHb®) and methemoglobin (SpMet®).